alx2k/GPS_HOMELINK_ESP32_CC1101_NEO-6M/README.md

 # DISCLAIMER

 This project is in an early stage.
 Code might be buggy.
-I could send unwanted signals that trigger the door.
+It could send unwanted signals that trigger the door.
 If so, please tell me, including how it happended, so I can improve the code.

 Please, for safety, plug it to a switching power source.
 That way, when you turn off the car, the device will also poweroff to avoid phantom garage door openings.